una-language/una-language/example/react/readme.md

 # React Application Example

-This example contains React application that renders `Hello John`
+This example contains React application that renders `Hello John`.

 To launch this example you need to do the following: